Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time

 To assess model fit, we computed two metrics: average warping and average goodness of fit across all $J$ tasks.
 The first metric, average Fisher-Rao distance, quantifies the mean warping magnitude relative to the identity warping: $\Bar{d}_p = J^{-1} \sum_{j=1}^{J} \cos^{-1}\left( \int_{0}^{1}\sqrt{{\hat{\gamma}}^\prime_j(t)} dt \right)$.
 A higher $\Bar{d}_p$ indicates greater warping.
 The second metric measures the vertical distance between the estimated aligned response function and the fitted value function.
 Specifically, {letting $\hat{y}_j(\cdot) = \hat\beta_0 + \hat\beta_1 x_j(\cdot) + \hat{b}_{0j} + \hat{b}_{1j} x_j (\cdot)$, this vertical distance is calculated to be the $\mathbb{L}^2$ distance between the estimated aligned response $\tilde{y}_j$ and the fitted value function $\hat{y}_j$, i.e., $\sum_{j=1}^{J} \Vert \tilde{y}_j - \hat{y}_j \Vert_2^2 $,} where a lower value signifies a better model fit.

-Figure \ref{fig:phasesvsRSS} reveals that the no-alignment model exhibits inferior fit compared to the other two approaches.
+Figure \ref{fig:phasesvsRSS} reveals that the no alignment model exhibits significantly inferior fit compared to the other two approaches (all the $p$-values for comparing pairwise mean differences are close to zero, see Table S4 in the Supplementary Materials).
 This underscores the importance of addressing misalignment between perceiver and target ratings to prevent model underfitting.
-Similar to our simulation findings, the unpenalized alignment demonstrates overfitting, sacrificing model fit for excessive warping.
-In contrast, the penalized alignment method provides a balance between these extremes, enhancing model fit while mitigating overfitting through judicious penalty application.
+Similar to our simulation findings, the unpenalized SRVF alignment demonstrates overfitting, sacrificing model fit for excessive warping.
+In contrast, the penalized alignment method provides a reasonable compromise between these extremes, enhancing model fit while mitigating overfitting through judicious penalty application.